Banyan VINES: VINES competitors

+A 1989 survey of 100 large LAN users found that 3% used Banyan, sixth among vendors after Novell, IBM, 3Com, AT&T Corporation, and Apple Computer.

 3Com's journey into network operating system development began in the late 1970s.
 In 1979, they introduced their first network operating system, called 3+Share.
 It allowed multiple users to access files and resources on a shared server.
 However, it wasn't until 1982 that 3Com released 3Server, which was a significant step forward.

 3Server was designed to work with 3Com's Ethernet hardware and was aimed at creating local area networks (LANs).
 It provided file and print sharing capabilities, enabling multiple computers to access common resources like printers and files.
 It operated on the XNS (Xerox Network Systems) protocol suite.

 Over the years, 3Com continued to refine and improve its network operating systems.
 In 1985, they introduced 3+Open, which added support for third-party hardware.
 3+Open was a significant advancement in 3Com's network operating system lineup.
 Introduced in 1985, it expanded on the capabilities of their previous offerings by providing support for third-party hardware and software.
 This allowed 3+Open to work with a wider range of network devices and systems, increasing its compatibility and appeal to a broader audience.

 3Com's contribution to Microsoft's network and server software capabilities is closely tied to their collaboration on the development of LAN Manager.
 LAN Manager was Microsoft's networking software that aimed to provide file and print services for PCs connected in a network.
 In the late 1980s, Microsoft partnered with 3Com to integrate 3+Open's networking capabilities into LAN Manager.